Can you use your superannuation for plastic surgery?

 How tax applies

-Yes, you will be taxed.
+Yes, you will be taxed, and at this point, tax is taken out when the funds are released to you.
 Any sum taken out of your superfund will be taxed as it will count towards assessable income.
 If you are under 60 years old, this will generally be taxed between 17% and 22%.
 If you are over 60 years old, you may not be taxed.
 You should consider financial advice about this option for funding surgery.

 Can I still claim a Medicare rebate?